BartvanderWoude/DMAS-Group06/README.md

 # DMAS-Group06
-The effect of cronyism on a multi-agent reputation based trading game.
+The effect of honesty on cronyism in a multi-agent reputation based trading game.
 Github: https://github.com/Altripayo/DMAS-Group06

 # Project structure
 There are a number of files.
 Giving a short explanation on what these files contain will make understanding the implementation easier.